signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	test_yaffs_truncate_EACCES
 	test_yaffs_truncate_ELOOP
 	test_yaffs_truncate_ENAMETOOLONG
-	add a truncate function for truncating a file size to -1.
+	Add a truncate function for truncating a file size to -1.

 	What happens if a handle is opened to a file and the file is then deleted?
 	Check to see if yaffs generates an error code for no reason.